-Pat Thomas and Orphy Robinson are the two constants in Black Top, but it’s not so much a duo as an avowedly collaborative project: every Black Top concert involves guest musicians, and it seems their recordings will be no different: their ‘special guest’ on album #One (Babel Label) is saxophonist Steve Williamson features.
+Pat Thomas and Orphy Robinson are the two constants in Black Top, but it’s not so much a duo as an avowedly collaborative project: every Black Top concert involves guest musicians, and it seems their recordings will be no different: their ‘special guest’ on album #One (Babel Label) is saxophonist Steve Williamson.

 Orphy Robinson marimba; Pat Thomas piano, keys, computer beats; Steve Williamson tenor and soprano saxophone.